pdfcpu/pdfcpu/content/getting_started/install_api.md

 ## Configuration

+Pass `nil` to load the default configuration; this may initialize files on disk. <br>
-Pass `nil` to use the defaults, or load an explicit configuration when your application needs custom settings, fonts or trusted certificates.
+Load an explicit configuration to control its mode, settings, fonts or trusted certificates. <br><br>
+For execution without filesystem state, use:<br>
+`api.LoadConfiguration(api.ConfigurationOptions{Mode: api.ConfigurationModeStateless})` <br>
+and pass the returned configuration.<br><br>
 A configuration supplied by your application remains yours and can be reused after an operation.
-Clone it before applying different settings for another job.
+Clone it before applying different settings for another job; do not mutate it while concurrent operations use it.

 See [Configuration Modes](/config/config_modes) for loading options and [Configuration Reset Required in v0.16](/getting_started/configuration_v016) when upgrading an existing application.